-We are subject to risks generally incident to the ownership of real estate investments, including changes in global, national, regional or local economic, demographic and real estate market conditions, actual or perceived instability in the U.S. banking system, as well as other factors particular to the locations of our investments.
+We are subject to risks generally incident to the ownership of real estate investments, including changes in global, national, regional or local economic, demographic or capital market conditions, including economic impacts resulting from actual or perceived instability in the U.S. banking system or as a result of the ongoing conflicts between Russia and Ukraine and Israel and Hamas, as well as other factors particular to the locations of our investments.
 A recession could adversely impact our investments as a result of, among other items, increased tenant defaults under our leases, lower demand for rentable space, as well as potential oversupply of rentable space, each of which could lead to increased concessions, tenant improvement expenditures or reduced rental rates to maintain occupancies.
 These conditions could also adversely impact the financial condition of the tenants that occupy our real properties and, as a result, their ability to pay us rents.